Would we be able to make an appointment to see your place?

-The suites are not adjustable, however, we have three large Premium Suites that can comfortably accommodate three dogs (depending on size).
+The suites are not adjustable, however, we have two large Premium Suites that can comfortably accommodate three large dogs (depending on size).
 We also have a 600 sq ft Studio Suite that’s basically their own studio apartment (we even sleep with them at night!)

 Do you have a big run for doggie day care?

 We currently have a very comfortable sized outdoor run that allows us to closely monitor the interactions and behaviour of all of our guests.
 It provides plenty of space for exercise and activities.

 How many dogs are in your daycare program?